 Direct reading permalinks

-You can link to a reading list, section, or individual reading for embedding in Canvas or UTSOnline (Blackboard) for direct access.
+You can link to a reading list, section, or individual reading for embedding in Canvas for direct access.

-Obtain your List Permalink from the list menu (ellipses next to list title) or by selecting the Permalink icon next the list title, section, or citation.
+Obtain your List shareable link from the list menu (ellipses next to list title) or by selecting the Create a shareable link icon next the list title, section, or citation.

 Associating multiple cohorts

 In Reading Lists you can associate the same list with multiple subject cohorts for equitable delivery.
 Changes made to the reading list will be visible by all cohorts.

 - From the ellipses next to the list title and select Manage course association.

 - In the Manage course association window you can look up the course by code or title.

 - Select + Associate to continue adding courses or Associate & Close to return to your list.